David-Ibitokun/Nig-Climate-Soil-With-DL/notes/CHAPTER_4_Climate_Food_Security_Impact.md

 ## 4.7 Practical Food Security Outlook

-Baseline mean yield is approximately 5,980 kg/ha, while the extreme scenario projects about 2,774 kg/ha (a 53.5% reduction).
-If such a decline occurs in reality, household food availability and market supply would be substantially reduced, especially in already volatile regions.
+Baseline mean yield is approximately 5,980 kg/ha, while the notebook reports a potential food security gap of about 12.4% under the extreme scenario.
+In practical terms, this would still imply a meaningful reduction in available food supply, especially in already volatile regions.

 This supports a key thesis position: climate stress will likely amplify existing regional inequality in agricultural productivity unless targeted adaptation is implemented.